PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasAZUREexample/README.md

 A quick introduction of the minimal setup you need to get started.

-1. Visitors can clone the repo or download seperately the sample template to a local machine.
+1. Visitors can clone the repo or download files to a local machine.
-    a.
-Sample solutions templates show you how to create an end-to-end solution with common applications.
-2. Create an AWS account.
+2. Create an Azure account.
-    a.
-Use an existing AWS account.
+    >a.
+Or use an existing Azure account.
-3. Review how to create a cloudformation stack.
-4. Import the template labeled iaasAmazonDeploy.json from ~/Allfiles/Chapter4/iaasAWSexample/
+3. Contianer image installed on your local machine
+4. Azure Container Registry
+5. kubectl

 what actually happens when you execute.

-Installs and deploys a web application on to Amazon EC2 instances in an Auto Scaling group with a multi-AZ
+Creates a Kubernetes cluster and deploys an application.

 ### Initial Configuration

-1. AWS account is required.
+1. Azure account is required.

 ## Developing

-2. Master cloudformation

 This example does not include step-by-step instructions.
-Readers are recommended to return and attempt recreating these examples after they have read the cloud computing essentials for beginners book.
+Readers are recommended to return and attempt recreating these examples after they have read the entire cloud computing essentials for beginners book.

-### Building

-If your project needs some additional steps for the developer to build the project after some code changes, state them here:

-Provide unique parameter values

 ### Deploying / Publishing

 In case there's some step you have to take that publishes this project to a server, this is the right time to state it.

->> Deploy using cloudformation
+> 1. Deploy a cluster
+> 2. Configure Application

 ## Features

 What can the features for this project accomplish?
-* What's the main functionality
+* What's the main functionality?
-AWS CloudFormation provides a common language to describe and provision all the infrastructure resources in your environment in a safe, repeatable way.
+>Azure AKS optimizes the process, from creating a cluster to deploying and operating your applications.

 ### Architecting
 > Optionally readers can design a cloud computing architecture similar to examples illustrated in the book.